-Ed Carpenter, owner of Carpenter Insurance, wants to help Sheriff Bob Johnson keep low crime rates in Santa Rosa.
-So Carpenter is sponsoring a weekly Crime Stoppers campaign through South Santa Rosa News.
+Eric Vines, owner of Cellular Nerd, wants to help Sheriff Bob Johnson fight crime in Santa Rosa.
+So Vines is sponsoring a weekly Crime Stoppers campaign through South Santa Rosa News.

 Each week online and in the print our crime section will feature a wanted fugitive.
 Several wanted criminals advertising during the campaign this year have been nabbed after appearing online and in newsprint.